 - Premium and waterproof build expected

-Some reports have suggested the Note 9 will feature a fingerprint sensor embedded within the display rather than continue with the slightly awkward rear-mounted positioning found on the S8, S8+ and Note 8.
-We really want this!
+Some reports have suggested the Note 9 will feature a fingerprint sensor embedded within the display rather than continue with the slightly awkward rear-mounted positioning found on the S8, S8+ and Note 8 and the under-the-camera placement on the S9 and S9+.

 Samsung Galaxy Note 9: Display